osisoft/AVEVA-Adapter-BACnet-Docs/V1/OSIsoft Adapter for BACnet overview/OSIsoft Adapter for BACnet principles of operation.md

 ---
-uid: OSIsoftAdapterforBACnetPrinciplesOfOperation
+uid: PIAdapterforBACnetPrinciplesOfOperation
 ---

-# OSIsoft Adapter for BACnet principles of operation
+# PI Adapter for BACnet principles of operation

 This adapter's operations focus on data collection and streams creation.